matias-ceau/scripts/docs/scripts/vox.py.md

 #### Overview

-This script lists various Vox amplifier settings and their descriptions using data stored in a pandas DataFrame.
-It allows users to view amp names, modes, associated amp names, and short descriptions.
-The script can filter options based on color, numeric index, or name similarity, providing a versatile way to access information on different Vox settings.

-The data is structured into four main columns:
+This script provides a concise list of Vox amplifier options, utilizing a pandas DataFrame to hold information on various amp models.
+Each amp is characterized by its name, mode, color, model name, and a brief description.
+The tabulated information can be filtered based on user input, allowing users to find amplifiers by categories such as name, color, or an index number.
+The script employs the `tabulate` library to format its output in a human-readable table format.

+- **Data Structure**: The amp options are encapsulated in a pandas DataFrame with the following columns:
-- `name`: The name of the amp setting.
+  - `name`: The name of the amp model.
-- `mode`: The mode of the amp (e.g., STD, SPL, CST).
+  - `mode`: The operational mode of the amp.
-- `color`: A single character representing the color of the amp setting (e.g., 'g' for green).
+  - `color`: A color code associated with the amp.
-- `amp_name`: The name of the physical amp model associated with the setting.
+  - `amp_name`: The specific model name of the amplifier (if applicable).
-- `description`: A brief explanation of the amp's characteristics and sound.
+  - `description`: A summary introduction of the amplifier's sound and characteristics.

-The script formats the output using the `tabulate` library for better readability.

 ---